 Although asteroid Florence is travelling at 30,266 miles per hour (48,708 km/h), the distance will make it appear so slow that observers should keep watching the fairly bright asteroid for about 5 to 10 minutes to detect its movement across the stars.

-Bottom line: Asteroid 3122 Florence will safely pass by our planet on September 1, 2017 at over 18 times the Earth-moon distance.
-It’s the largest asteroid to pass this close to our planet since the first near-Earth asteroid was discovered over a century ago and might be visible to observers at dark sites using small telescopes, and even binoculars.
+Bottom line: Asteroid 3122 Florence safely passed by our planet on September 1, 2017 at 18 times the Earth-moon distance.
+It’s the largest asteroid to pass this close to our planet since the first near-Earth asteroid was discovered over a century ago.
+Radar revealed two moons for Florence!
+The asteroid is visible to observers at dark sites using small telescopes.
+Chart in this post.

 Eddie Irizarry of the Sociedad de Astronomía del Caribe (Astronomical Society of the Caribbean) has been a NASA Solar System Ambassador since 2004.
 He loves public outreach and has published multiple astronomy articles for EarthSky, as well as for newspapers in Puerto Rico.
 He has also offered dozens of conferences related to asteroids and comets at the Arecibo Observatory.